-Table 2.2 of SR15 contain carbon budgets for different amounts of warming and different probabilities.
-These budgets have a start date of 2018-01-01.
-The emissions in 2018 reduced the budget by 42 ± 3 GtCO2 per year.
+Table 5.8 of the IPCC AR6 WGI report contain carbon budgets for different amounts of warming and different probabilities.
+These budgets have a start date of 2020-01-01.
+These budgets are used in the current version of this site.

 |Warming since 1850–1900||Probability|

 |1.4º||2.5º||650 GtCO2||450 GtCO2||350 GtCO2||250 GtCO2||200 GtCO2|

 |2.0º||3,6º||2300 GtCO2||1700 GtCO2||1350 GtCO2||1150 GtCO2||900 GtCO2|